Agostino Depretis: Minister of Navy

 On 20 June, Depretis was appointed Minister of the Navy, on the same day the Third Italian War of Independence began.
 After the Italian defeat in the Battle of Custoza, Depretis insisted with admiral Carlo Persano on the attack against the island of Lissa, as a revenge for Custoza.
 But he also refused to give to admiral Persano detailed orders about the expedition in the Adriatic Sea against the fleet led by Wilhelm von Tegetthoff.
-However the Italian Royal Navy was soundly defeated.
+However the Italian Regia Marina ("Royal Navy") was soundly defeated.
 To quell the public outcry after the two defeats, Depretis called for process Persano, who was judged by the Italian Senate, condemned for incompetence in 1867 and cashiered from duty.
 However the war ended in an Austrian defeat, with Austria conceding the region of Venetia to Italy.
 Italy's acquisition of this wealthy and populous territory represented a major step in the process of Italian unification.

-On 17 February 1867, Depretis resigned as Minister of the Navy.
-His tenure as minister was quite controversial, his apologists contend, however, that, as an inexperienced civilian, he could not have made sudden changes in naval arrangements without disorganizing the fleet, and that in view of the impending hostilities he was obliged to accept the dispositions of his predecessors.
+On 17 February 1867, Depretis resigned as minister of the Navy.
+His tenure as minister was quite controversial; his apologists contend, however, that, as an inexperienced civilian, he could not have made sudden changes in naval arrangements without disorganizing the fleet, and that in view of the impending hostilities he was obliged to accept the dispositions of his predecessors.